 Coping with the Covid curveball is mentally and physically exhausting.

+It is hard to know what to expect as the pandemic unfolds around us.
 As a biotech company, our doors have remained open to provide support and a research tool pipeline for scientists on the front lines of the crisis.
 As an employee, this stability was welcome.
 But like most parents amid the Covid-19 pandemic, the restrictions put on my life have made for tough choices, self-reflection, and re-evaluation of lifestyle.

 Many working parents already struggle with work-life balance and guilt, and the lock-down magnified this guilt and questioning 10-fold: Am I doing enough for my kids?
 Should I continue my work knowing that I am contributing to the greater good of scientific discovery during an international health crisis?
 Should I quit my job to be fully present while my kids need me?
 Am I putting my family’s health at risk by coming into the lab?
 Is my uncertainty and stress obvious to my kids?
 Why are people hoarding toilet paper?
-Maybe I should start hoarding toilet paper?
+Should I start hoarding toilet paper?

 And then, there was new guilt: Should I even be complaining?
 I am very fortunate to still have my health and my job.